Group Head of Climate & Co-Head Energy Transition PE Practice

 She holds a PhD in Cell Biology from Cancer Research UK and an MBiochem from the University of Oxford.

-Co-Portfolio Manager, European Principal Group
+Managing Director, Co-Portfolio Manager, European Principal Group

 Nael Khatoun is a managing director and also serves as a Co-Portfolio Manager on Oaktree’s European Principal Group.
 Mr. Khatoun joined Oaktree in 2005 after spending three years as a transaction executive at Terra Firma Capital Partners Ltd. Prior thereto, he spent three years in the Investment Banking division of Goldman Sachs International.
 Mr. Khatoun is a member of Oaktree’s ESG Governance Committee.
 He received a B.A. degree with honours in philosophy, politics and economics from Oxford University and is fluent in French and Arabic.

-Co-Portfolio Manager, Life Sciences Lending strategy
+Managing Director, Co-Portfolio Manager, Life Sciences Lending strategy

 Aman Kumar is a managing director on Oaktree’s Direct Lending team.
 He also serves as a co-portfolio manager for the strategy’s Life Sciences Lending platform which focuses on investment opportunities across the healthcare spectrum from biotechnology and pharmaceuticals to medical devices and healthcare services.
 Prior to joining Oaktree in 2014, Mr. Kumar spent three years at Deutsche Bank in London working on the Global Credit team, most recently as a vice president on the European High Yield trading desk.
 He received an M.B.A. from the Wharton School at the University of Pennsylvania and holds a Bachelor of Medicine, Bachelor of Surgery degree from King’s College London.
 Prior to Wharton, Mr. Kumar worked as a surgeon in the UK National Health Service (NHS).
 He is fluent in Hindi.